iCloud: Change iCloud feature settings

 Some features aren’t available or are listed differently in earlier OS X versions.

 On your Windows computer: Open iCloud for Windows, then select or deselect each feature.
 To make your changes take effect, click Apply.

-Some features aren’t available on your Windows computer, or are listed differently, depending on whether your computer has Microsoft Outlook 2007 or later installed.
+Some features aren’t available on your Windows computer, or are listed differently, depending on whether your computer has Microsoft Outlook 2016 or earlier installed.

 Outlook installed: You use iCloud Mail, Contacts, Calendars, and Tasks in Outlook.
 Note that iCloud reminders are called tasks in Outlook.
 If you turn off Mail, Contacts, Calendars, and Tasks, the iCloud information remains available in Microsoft Outlook, but it isn’t kept in sync with iCloud.